caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 _Review quote from David Kim_

 ## SLIDE 14
-**There are many roles on UX teams.**

-The UX field is vast, and many specializations occur in the field.
-During this boot camp, students should try to identify their passions.
-Share your experience working with the different roles we encounter in the UX field.
+Review

 ## SLIDE 15
 **Emotional intelligence is a must-have skill for designers.**

 UX is about examining and coordinating business needs, user needs, and resources to get the best possible solution.
-To do well in UX, we need to empathize with everyone involved.
-A UX designer needs to be fluent in everything from business to technology to design, yet be an advocate for users.
+To do well in UX, we need to empathize with everyone involved. **A UX designer needs to be fluent in everything from business to technology to design, yet be an advocate for users.
+Particularly true for Product Designers**

 - Emotional intelligence (aka emotional quotient, or EQ) is the ability to understand, use, and manage your own emotions in positive ways to relieve stress, communicate effectively, empathize with others, overcome challenges, and defuse conflict.
+There is a great deal of negotiation, politicking and people management.

 **:information_source: TAs please Slack out** [Why a UX Designer Needs High Emotional Intelligence](https://medium.com/@asukakondo/why-ux-designer-needs-high-emotional-intelligence-bdba0135a9f8).